What Is a Bond? Demystifying Bond Trading and Investing - Ticker Tape

 Bonds can be an integral part of an investment portfolio, but for those who are still not sure where to start, TD Ameritrade clients can use the TD Ameritrade Bond Wizard to walk through the process of discovering bonds that meet unique criteria.

-Learn more about the basics of bond investing by watching this short video on bonds.
+Learn more about the basics of bond investing by watching this short video.

-Investments in fixed income products are subject to liquidity (or market) risk, interest rate risk (bonds ordinarily decline in price when interest rates rise and rise in price when interest rates fall), financial (or credit) risk, inflation (or purchasing power) risk and special tax liabilities.
-May be worth less than the original cost upon redemption.

 for thinkMoney ®